yulo-dev/yulo-dev/README.md

 <br>
 🫶 **What I’m looking for**

-I’m actively looking for **2026 summer/fall internships in backend / platform / data / infra engineering**, especially teams that care about data, system design, correctness, and performance.
+I’m actively looking for **2026 summer/fall internships in backend/platform/data/full-stack engineering**, especially teams that care about data, system design, correctness, and performance.
 <br>